 A lot of excitement and anticipation welled up inside Mary on surgery day and she recounts the experience as quick and efficient.
 During the surgery, her eye was propped open, and she describes that she was unable to see or feel the procedure.
 She reminds future patients to have someone there who can drive them home.

 Right after the surgery, she was instructed to wear an eye shields while constantly wetting her eyes with drops.
 She recalls being able to see all the way out of the window the first time she took off her shields.
-Mary emphasizes the impact the effect of surgery and the care doctors at Group Health took to ease her into this somewhat frightening situation.
+Mary emphasizes the impact the effect of surgery and the care doctors at Kaiser Permanente took to ease her into this somewhat frightening situation.
 Mary suggests that “listen to your doctor and you won’t have any trouble.”
 She is thankful for the improvement not only in vision, the enhancement of colors, but also how this change has contributed to her happiness in life.

 In this episode, we discuss: